WebAssembly/proposals/howto.md

 ## 1. Creating the Repository

 You need admin rights for the GitHub WebAsssembly organisation to execute this step.
-If you don’t have that, you will need to ask one of the [maintainers](https://github.com/orgs/WebAssembly/teams/core/members) to do it for you.
+If you don’t have that, you will need to ask one of the maintainers (@binji, @rossberg, @lukewagner) to do it for you.

 1. Pick a repository name for the proposal, e.g., `multi-bulklets`